 Stock Options.
-We determined the February 2011 grant of nonqualified stock options by converting 40% of the targeted long-term incentive compensation value for each named executive officer to a number of stock options using an estimated Black-Scholes option value.
-Stock options were granted to eligible management employees, and the exercise price of such options was established on
+We determined the January 2010 grant of nonqualified stock options by converting 50% of the targeted long-term incentive compensation value for each named executive officer to a number of stock options using an estimated Black-Scholes option value.
+Stock options were granted to eligible management employees, and the exercise price of such options was established on January 26, 2010 (January 27, 2010 in the case of Ms. Gordon, when her compensation was approved by the Board of Directors).

-February 8, 2011.
 All of the options granted to our named executive officers are nonqualified stock options with ten-year terms that vest in one-third increments on the first three anniversaries of the date of the grant.

-We make long-term incentive grants at the Compensation Committee's first meeting each year, typically in early February and, at the same time other elements of compensation are determined so that we can consider all elements of compensation simultaneously.
+We make long-term incentive grants at the Compensation Committee's first meeting each year, typically in late January or early February and, at the same time other elements of compensation are determined so that we can consider all elements of compensation simultaneously.

 Performance Shares.
-In 2009, 2010 and 2011, performance shares comprised approximately 50%, 50% and 35%, respectively, of the targeted long-term incentive compensation value.
-Performance shares awarded in 2011 will be earned based on a relative total shareholder return for a three-year cycle.
+In 2008, 2009 and 2010, performance shares comprised approximately 50% of the targeted long-term incentive compensation value.
+Performance shares awarded in 2010 will be earned based on a relative total shareholder return for a three-year cycle.
 The performance shares are intended to focus our executive officers on achieving critical multi-year goals.
 The multi-year, total shareholder return goal was designed to increase shareholder value.
-The Compensation Committee regularly reviews the design of the performance shares, including performance metrics, to ensure the grants continue to be aligned with maximizing shareholder returns by achieving growth and value-generation goals.
+The Committee regularly reviews the design of the performance shares, including performance metrics, to ensure the grants continue to be aligned with maximizing shareholder returns by achieving growth and value-generation goals.
 To further promote executive share ownership and shareholder alignment, vested performance shares are paid in common stock.
 No dividends are earned on any performance shares prior to the stock payment.

-Total shareholder return for purposes of the performance shares is defined as (a) the sum of the difference between (i) the average of the daily average prices for each of the 20 trading days immediately prior to the first day of the performance period and (ii) the average of the daily average prices for each of the last 20 trading days of the performance period, divided by (b) the beginning stock price for the cycle, which was \$28.50 for performance shares granted in 2009.
+Total shareholder return for purposes of the performance shares is defined as (a) the sum of the difference between (i) the average of the daily average prices for each of the 20 trading days immediately prior to the first day of the performance period and (ii) the average of the daily average prices for each of the last 20 trading days of the performance period, divided by (b) the beginning stock price for the cycle, which was \$38.36 for performance shares granted in 2008.

 Performance shares are earned based on relative percentile ranking with respect to total shareholder return for members of a performance share peer group.
-The performance share peer group for the performance shares granted in 2009 consisted of the 23 companies listed below.
+The performance share peer group for the performance shares granted in 2008 consisted of the 20 companies listed below.